aysuri-0807/MEC2025_HOG2.6/README.md

 # To run Frontend along with Backend
 - Download all files/folders and put them into one folder
-- Open in IDE, and run these 2 commands each in 2 seperate terminals npm run dev python api_server.py
+- Open in IDE, and run these 2 commands each in 2 seperate terminals, npm run dev, python api_server.py

 ## Features